 The Wallace Center is available for non-profit and corporate use only.
 Private functions are not permitted.
 A rental fee is charged for all groups.
 Special rates are available for non-profits and educational groups.
 Please contact us for a copy of the Wallace Center Fees and Guidelines.
 Use of the Wallace Center includes admission to the Presidential Library and Museum.

-For more information about facility use of the Wallace Center please contact Kevin Thomas at (845) 486-7751 or email@example.com.
+For more information about facility use of the Wallace Center please contact Cliff Laube at (845) 486-7745 or firstname.lastname@example.org.